Supporterino/photo-organizer/README.md

 * Move or copy files from the source to the target directory
 * Recursively traverse directories
 * Filter files by specified extensions
+* Exclude files from processing using regex patterns
 * Verbose logging for detailed information
 * Flexible folder structure with optional top-level year-month folders.